 Advising Hours: Appointments may be scheduled by emailing Jane Bjerklie-Barry, Director, at firstname.lastname@example.org.
 In-person, telephone or zoom calls will be arranged.

 The application process is two-part: one application through the Study Abroad portal, and the second application through the program provider website directly.
 Once approved to study abroad, students will complete enrollment forms, the course approval process, and sign off on waivers for both the College and the provider.
 Please note that approval by Saint Anselm does not guarantee that students will be accepted by the program provider or host institution.
 Program providers will reach out to students directly to assist with their specific application requirements.
 Students are responsible for any application fee of the provider or host institution; the Saint Anselm study abroad fee will be charged directly to student accounts.

-Students approved for study abroad will be charged the designated Study Abroad Application fee ($870 Showcase and Tuscania programs, $1750 Petitioned).
+Students approved for study abroad will be charged the designated Study Abroad Application fee ($900 for Tuscania and semester approved programs, $1750 for petitioned programs).
 Students will be charged directly by the program provider or host institution for room and board fees (if applicable).
 Saint Anselm College will pay host institution tuition on the student’s behalf.

 Course Approvals and Course Credit